 Malini Saba embodies the concept of using business to serve humanity.
-She is a self-made businesswoman as well as an ardent philanthropist, who has helped millions of underserved women and children in South and Southeast Asia, South America, Africa and the U.S. gain access to life-saving medical and educational services and achieve economic stability.
+She is a self-made businesswoman as well as an ardent philanthropist, who helps underserved women and children in South and Southeast Asia, South America, Africa and the United States gain access to life-saving medical and educational services and achieve economic stability.

-Ms. Saba was born in Southeast Asia to a family of modest means, which instilled in her a very strong work ethic that helped her to succeed in business.
+Ms. Saba was born in Seremban, Malaysia to a family of modest means, which instilled in her a very strong work ethic that helped her to succeed in business.
 Ms. Saba’s parents also emphasized compassion for those less fortunate, and as a child, she would bring clothes and books to shelters and spend time with the people who lived there.

 In 2002, Ms. Saba launched Saba Family Foundations to serve as the umbrella organization for all of her philanthropic works.
 The foundation’s three areas of focus are healthcare, education and human rights.
 The foundation has undertaken numerous projects, including: partnering with Stanford Medical Center to train physicians from developing countries; distributing preventative health information on HIV/AIDS, immunizations, gastric and reproductive health; providing vocational education for women in Togo, West Africa; and supporting human rights issues around the world.